djblackberry64/Lempire-resource-bunker/README.md

     • Codedex: <a href="https://www.codedex.io/home">Link</a> – Similar to Codecademy.<br />
     • Exercism: <a href="https://exercism.org/">Link</a> – Small coding challenges with mentor feedback.<br />
 <hr />
-8. 🛠️ Developer Tools & Courses
+8. 🛠️ Developer Tools & Courses<br />
     • Git Documentation: <a href="https://git-scm.com/doc">Link</a><br />
     • stepik: <a href="https://stepik.org/">Link</a> – Free online courses.<br />
     • Paid courses: The App Brewery on Udemy - <a href="https://www.appbrewery.com/l/products?sortKey=name&sortDirection=asc&page=1">Link to their website where you get redirected then</a><br />